Toutouwai/VerifyLinks/README.md

 Periodically verifies that external links are working and not leading to an error page.

+Requires the following core modules to be installed:
+* PagePaths
+* LazyCron

 ## How it works

 The module identifies links on a page when the page is saved and stores the URLs in a database table.
 For the purposes of this module a "link" is an external URL in any of the following...